-Here are some of the winning Images of AAP Magazine’s “23 Women” contest
+Here are some of the winning images of AAP Magazine’s ‘23 Women’ contest

 The 23rd edition of All About Photo magazine presents the winners of an open call for images acknowledging the “strength, beauty and resilience of women around the world.”

-25 photographers were awarded this year with the top three winning cash prizes for their work.
+25 photographers this year were awarded the top three cash prizes for their work.

-The competition was open to any photographer, regardless of gender and, in the end, 25 photographers were recognized.
+The competition was open to any photographer, regardless of gender.

 Here is a look at the top three winners along with a selection of work that was given merit awards.
 You can see the full spectrum of the winning images over at the magazine’s website, here.